Aspectise/Limited-Sniper/README.md

         "UserID_To_Ping": 0, Discord user id you want to ping on successful snipes, Keep it at 0 to not ping "Url": "" If you set enabled to true you have to add a webhook url here },

-    "Buy_cookies": [
+    "Cookies": {
-        "" Your roblox account cookie that will buy the limiteds (main account cookie) ],
-    "Check_cookie": "", Your roblox alt account cookie that will check the limiteds (can be the same as buy cookie)
+        "Buy_cookie": "", Your roblox account cookie that will buy the limiteds (main account cookie) "Check_cookie": "", Your roblox alt account cookie that will check the limiteds (can be the same as buy cookie) "Bypass_cookies": false Bypass roblox's region lock

-    "Global_buy_limit": 1, Max amount of copies to buy from an id
+    },

     "Items": {
         "15181542808": 1, Limited ids with max price